Data Storage

 app.use('/my-service', new MyService());

-— The identifier for the resource.
-A resource is the data identified by a unique id.data
+• id — The identifier for the resource.
+A resource is the data identified by a unique id.

-- Additional parameters for the method call (see Feathers Docs (opens new window))
+• params - Additional parameters for the method call (see Feathers Docsopen in new window)

 Service<T>.find(params: Params): Promise<Paginated<T>>